ianbrandt/javafx-gradle-configuration/README.md

 corresponding values for Gradle's `OperatingSystemFamily` and `MachineArchitecture` attributes.
-Although not currently demonstrated, [artifact views](https://docs.gradle.org/8.14.3/userguide/artifact_views.html) could be used to select native variants for platforms other than the build platform, for example to build distributions or installers for other operating systems and architectures.
+Although not currently demonstrated, [artifact views](https://docs.gradle.org/8.14.3/userguide/artifact_views.html) could be used to select native variants for platforms other than the current build platform, for example to build distributions or installers for other operating systems and architectures.

 Handling of JVM tasks (e.g. `JavaExec` and `Test`) in non-modular projects is generalized as